Healthy Homes Assessment Harbour View

 Insulation Harbour View

-Ceiling and underfloor insulation is a requirement on all rental homes from 1 July 2019.
-All landlords and property managers must make sure that the insulation meets this new standard.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor is required on all rental houses from 1 July 2019.
+All landlords and property managers must make sure that the insulation is up to current standard.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may need to be added or replaced.

-A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness and it will make it easier to the home to retain heat.
+A well-insulated property can reduce condensation and reduce the chances of mould and dampness, and also makes much easier to allow the house to retain heat.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3